top of page

 Central question/issue of the day:

 The central issue of the day is memory.
 How do we process memory and how do the photographic images we see affect it.
-These are the questions and issues that Ronen addresses in his work and hopefully his exhibition will inspire us to do the same.
+These are the questions and issues that the artist Ariel HaCohen addresses in his work and hopefully his exhibition will inspire us to do the same.

 hike